What is an API?

 else:

-method, which converts the JSON-formatted response to a Python object.
+If the status code is 200, we can assume the request was successful, and we can parse the response data using the response.json() method, which converts the JSON-formatted response to a Python object.
 We can then process the data as needed, for example by printing it to the console.

 Of course, the exact API endpoint and parameters will depend on the specific API that you are using, and you’ll need to consult the API documentation to learn how to construct your request correctly.
 But this example should give you a sense of the general process involved in using an API in Python.

-Practical example in R and Python
+Practical Examples in R and Python

 Without the key

-In this example, we will use an API from a site called that uses an API without an API key.
-In this case, we will be using a GET
+In this example, we will use an API from a site called

-request to fetch the API data at the food banks using this link: https://www.givefood.org.uk/api/2/foodbanks.
+that uses an API without an API key.
+In this case, we will be using a GET request to fetch the API data at the food banks using this link: https://www.givefood.org.uk/api/2/foodbanks.
 Please follow the steps in Section 4.1 for R and Section 4.2 for Python.

 library(httr)